iam-gangadhar/Splunk/Basic_Commands.md

 # 📘 Splunk Learning Commands & Notes

-This repository contains key Splunk SPL commands with brief explanations for quick reference and learning.
+This file contains key Splunk SPL commands with brief explanations for quick reference and learning.

 ---